faselbaum/ts-cjs-esm-package/applications/browser-esm/README.md

 An example showcasing how to run the `ts-cjs-esm-package` directly in your browser using [import-maps](https://github.com/WICG/import-maps#scope).
 No build steps needed.

+## Prequisites
+Make sure you built the `ts-cjs-esm-package` before running this.

 ## Usage

 ```Bash